In This Section

 To progress to the second year of the undergraduate pre-professional program, the student must achieve a minimum cumulative Grade Point Average (GPA) AND a natural science GPA of 3.00 or higher AND demonstrate at least 150 hours of patient contact/shadowing.

-To progress to the third year of the undergraduate pre-professional program and earn the opportunity to interview for a seat in the PCOM graduate professional physician assistant (PA) programs, the student must achieve a minimum cumulative Grade Point Average (GPA) AND a natural science GPA of 3.20 or higher AND demonstrate at least 300 hours of patient contact/shadowing.
+To progress to the third year of the undergraduate pre-professional program, the student must achieve a minimum cumulative Grade Point Average (GPA) AND a natural science GPA of 3.20 or higher AND demonstrate at least 300 hours of patient contact/shadowing.

 - The student must also complete the clinical skills competency assessment with a grade of 85% or higher within two attempts to advance to third year status.